The 50 Best NBA Players Right Now (Updated)

 Last Ranking: 8

 Though now in his post-prime era, Steph Curry is still capable of being the best player on a championship team.
 The 37-year-old marksman continues to evolve.
 He can still push the pace and hit the big shot but he’s now also a plus defender.
-While Golden State’s two timelines plan failed to materialize, Curry now leads a veteran championship core that can still contend in the loaded Western Conference.— Thomas Golianopoulos
+While Golden State’s two timelines plan failed to materialize, Curry now leads a veteran championship core that is treading water in the loaded Western Conference.— Thomas Golianopoulos

 7.Jalen Brunson